owencho/SimpleChat/Readme.md

 ```java
 matt.sendMessage("I know how to design using the Mediator design pattern!!!", "My chat group");
 ```
 Click on the `x` box next to the channel tab to close it.
-You can do the same by clicking on `Channel->Close Channel` in the GUI menu or hit `Ctrl-C`.
+You can do the same by clicking on `Channel->Delete Channel` in the GUI menu or hit `Ctrl-D`.

 ![Closing a Channel](/doc/images/ClosingChannel.png)